Chiffon Cake: Preheat

 the whites in one bowl and the yolks in another.
 To the whites, add the

-extra egg white and then cover both bowls with plastic wrap.
-Bring them to room temperature (about 30 minutes)
+additional egg white and then cover both bowls with plastic wrap.
+Bring the

-grams) granulated white sugar, flour, cocoa powder, baking powder, baking soda,
+whisk or sift together the flour, cocoa powder, baking powder, baking soda, and

-measuring cup, whisk together the oil, water, and vanilla extract.
+measuring cup, whisk together the oil, coffee or water, and vanilla extract.

-the mixer on low speed and slowly pour the oil mixture into the egg yolks until
+the mixer on low speed and slowly pour the oil mixture into the egg yolks and

 In a separate

-batter just until blended (being careful not to deflate the batter).
-Pour the batter into the prepared pan and bake for about 35 to 45 minutes, or until a wooden skewer
+batter (in three stages) just until blended (being careful not to deflate the batter).

+into the prepared pan and bake for about 35 - 40 minutes, or until a wooden skewer

 inserted into the center of the cake comes out clean.
 (When lightly

 pressed the cake will spring back).
-Cool on a wire rack.
-To remove
+Cool on a wire rack for about 15

-the cake from the pan, run a sharp knife around the inside of the pan to loosen
+the cake from the pan, run a spatula around the inside of the pan to loosen

 the cake.
 Invert onto a wire rack.